I am a fan of Weston Price.

-I am a fan of Weston Price.
-I’m also a fan of much of what Mr. Price’s most vocal disciple, Sally Fallon, advocates.
-Traditionally-prepared food.
-Food that doesn’t consist of anything but food.
-A cookbook that doesn’t call for squirts of red 40 in the cupcakes you’re baking for your kid.
+Let's start with the good.
+Sally Fallon is a proponent of traditionally-prepared food.
+Food that doesn't consist of anything but food.
+A cookbook that doesn't call for squirts of red 40 in the cupcakes you're baking for your kid.
 (Petroleum products for dessert, anyone?)

 * Canned pumpkin pie filling usually consists of mostly other kinds of squash: butternut, Hubbard and so on.